CodingSesh/CodingSesh/CONTRIBUTING.md

-# Contributing to UrTime
+# Contributing to CodeingSesh

-Thank you for your interest in contributing to UrTime!
+Thank you for your interest in contributing to CodeingSesh!
 There are many ways to contribute, and we appreciate all of them.
 This document is a bit long, so here's links to the major sections:

 - [Bug Reports](#bug-reports)
 - [Pull Request](#pull-request)